Big European companies ban business travel as coronavirus outbreak escalates - KTVZ

 British Airways said it is reducing the number of flights between London and Milan’s Linate airport over the next two weeks due to falling demand.
 Milan is located in the northern region of Lombardy, where Italy has recorded most of its coronavirus cases.

+The airline will also reduce its daily service to Seoul to three to four times weekly starting on March 13, adding to existing reductions on other Asian routes and the ongoing suspension of flights to mainland China.

-Europe’s largest low-cost carrier, Ryanair, which flies to more than 20 Italian destinations including Milan, said all its flights are operating as normal.
+Europe’s largest low-cost carrier, Ryanair, which flies to more than 20 Italian destinations including Milan, said Thursday that all its flights are operating as normal.

 Airport operators are also feeling the pain.
 Fraport, which owns Frankfurt airport, said the virus outbreak is having a “major impact” on “all business areas,” including flight operations, ground handling, cargo and retail.
 The international aviation hub is pausing non-essential hiring and offering employees voluntary unpaid leave or reduced working hours.